-The Organization maintains a \$513,700 mortgage note with the City of Orlando, dated March 15, 2018.
-The loan is made through the federal Community Development Block Grant (CDBG) and does not accrue interest.
-The note matures with forgiveness of the principal on September 30, 2024, subject to full compliance with restrictive use and other covenants under the CDBG agreement.
-The mortgage loan was used to purchase commercial real estate in Orlando, Florida.
+The Organization maintained a \$513,700 mortgage note with the City of Orlando dated March 15, 2018 and secured by real property in Orange County.
+The loan was made through the federal Community Development Block Grant (CDBG) and did not accrue interest.
+During the fiscal year this note matured and was forgiven in its entirety by the City of Orlando.

 On November 17, 2022, the Organization signed a \$130,958 mortgage note with the City of Orlando.
-The mortgage is made as security for funding under the federal CDBG agreement and does not accrue interest.
+The mortgage is made as security for funding under the federal CDBG agreement and does not accirue interest.
 The note matures with forgiveness on September 30, 2029, subject to full compliance with restrictive use and other covenants under the CDBG agreement.
-The mortgage loan is being used for general construction activities associated with improvements to the food storage area (purchase and installation of a freezer and a walk-in cooler) to better accommodate an increased volume of food assistance provided by the Organization in the Orlando area.
-As of December 31, 2023, the note had not been funded, however the related expenditures had been incurred.
+The mortgage loan was used for general construction activities associated with improvements to the food storage area (purchase and installation of a freezer and a walk-in cooler) to better accommodate an increased volume of food assistance provided by the Organization in the Orlando area.